Low Back Pain

 Medication is an adjunct to support function and participation in active care (not a primary treatment).
 Use the lowest effective dose for the shortest duration and reassess early.10, 12

 Use history and exam to identify the most likely clinical presentation.
-The table below offers starting points; tailor based on patient goals, comorbidities, contraindications, and response to care.
+The table below offers starting points; management should be tailored to patient goals, comorbidities, contraindications, and response to care.

 Select pattern for initial managment details3, 5, 6, 7, 8, 9, 10, 11, 12